 Born in Abilene, Texas, Kendal Briles worked in private business in the Houston area after graduating from the UH with a sport management degree in 2005.

-Kendal and his wife, the former Sarah Reimer-Lukert, are the parents of son Jaytn, and daughter Kinley.
+Kendal and his wife, the former Sarah Reimer-Lukert, are the parents of two sons, Jaytn and Kru, and one daughter, Kinley.